Loyalty programs

 When creating qualification points, you can configure:

-• Tier group binding — links the points to a specific loyalty tier group (for example, Bronze, Silver, Gold).
+- Tier group binding — links the points to a specific loyalty tier group (for example, Bronze, Silver, Gold).
+This can be used to configure different accrual rules or rates depending on the customer's tier.

 Do not forget to activate the created points.
 If needed, points can be cloned to create another type based on them.